Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Special Interests

-Special interests are not barriers, they are engines of focus, creativity, and resilience that drive long-term engagement and deep satisfaction.
+Special interests are not barriers, they are engines of focus, creativity, and resilience that drive long-term engagement.

-Dr Temple Grandin highlights how meaningful, interest-driven pathways create success by working with a person’s natural inclinations and visual processing.
+Dr Temple Grandin highlights how meaningful, interest-driven pathways create success by working with natural inclinations.

-Aligning goals with strengths ensures the client feels energized rather than drained by the expectations of the coaching plan, which supports autonomy.
+Aligning goals with strengths ensures the client feels energised rather than drained by expectations.

 Principle 3: Co-Created Accountability